p51lee/zkLeeVM/readme.md

 # zk-LeeVM

-zk-LeeVM is a simple virtual machine that is designed to run a simple assembly language.
+zk-LeeVM is a simple virtual machine written in Circom that is designed to run a simple assembly-like language.
 It is a stack-based virtual machine that uses a stack to store data and instructions.
-The virtual machine is designed to be simple and easy to understand, making it a great tool for learning about virtual machines written in zk circuits.
+The virtual machine is designed to be simple and easy to understand, making it a great tool for learning about virtual machines with zero-knowledge proofs.

 ## Supported Instructions